Required Licenses

 Local Business Permits

-- Home Occupation Permit: Necessary if operating a furniture removal business from a residential location; must comply with local zoning laws.
+- Home Occupation Permit: If you operate your furniture removal business from home, you may need this permit to comply with local ordinances.